Biomedical-Data-Analysis-Laboratory/diagnostic-tool-for-predicting-grade-in-bladder-cancer-patients/README.md

 TBA

 ### How to cite our work
 The code is released free of charge as open-source software under the GPL-3.0 License.
-Please cite our paper when you have used it in your study.
+Please cite our paper if you use it in your research.
 ```
 @article{wetteland2021diagnostic,
   title={Automatic diagnostic tool for predicting cancer grade in bladder cancer patients using deep learning},